 Student housing in Bulgaria

-Accommodation is very affordable - University dormitories cost around 45 EUR (90 BGN) monthly.
-However, if you prefer to live in private accommodation, it can cost between 200 EUR - 300 EUR (300-600 BGN) monthly.
-Public transportation services, food and leisure services are also very cheap.
+Student accommodation in Bulgaria is very affordable - university dormitories cost around 45 EUR (90 BGN) monthly.
+However, if you prefer to live in private accommodation, it can cost between 200 EUR - 400 EUR (400-800 BGN) monthly.
+Public transportation services, food and leisure activities are also very cheap.
 Costs may vary from place to place, because larger cities are usually more expensive.
-It is estimated that in Bulgaria only around one third of the money normally spent in any Western European country for the same goods or services is needed.

 A study program in Bulgaria has drawn your attention?
 If your answer is positive, then finding an accommodation place is an important part of arranging your stay.
 Below, you will find the answers of the most frequently asked questions.
 Of course, the team of Inter HECS is always at your convenience should you need any help or should you have any questions or concerns!